qgis/QGIS-Documentation/docs/user_manual/appendices/qgis_r_syntax.rst

 Contributed by Matteo Ghetta - funded by `Scuola Superiore Sant'Anna
 <https://www.santannapisa.it/en/node/70078>`_

 Writing R scripts in Processing is a bit tricky because of the special syntax.

 A Processing R script starts with defining its **Inputs** and **Outputs**, each preceded with double hash characters (``##``).

-Before the inputs, the group to place the algoritm in can be specified.
+Before the inputs, the group to place the algorithm in can be specified.
 If the group already exists, the algorithm will be added to it, if not, the group will be created.
 In the example below, the name of the group is *My group*: